Cristina García-Orcoyen Tormo

 Cristina García-Orcoyen Tormo (born 2 January 1948) is a Spanish People's Party politician and environmentalist who served a single term as a Member of the European Parliament (MEP) in the European Parliament between 1999 and 2004.
 She was the general secretary of the World Wide Fund for Nature in Spain (WWF/Adena) from 1983 to 1996 and was made head of the private non-profit Environment Foundation in 1996.
-Tormo worked on several directives and community initiatives relating to the environment, industrial and foreign policy when she was a elected member of the European Parliament.
+Tormo worked on several directives and community initiatives relating to the environment, industrial and foreign policy when she was an elected member of the European Parliament.

 Biography

 Tormo was born in Madrid, Spain on 2 January 1948.
 She obtained a degree in Political and Economic Sciences from the Complutense University of Madrid and has an MBA in Business Management and Business Administration from Madrid's IESE Business School.
 Tormo also graduated from the EOI Business School in Madrid with a diploma in Foreign Trade.

 Between 1983 and 1996, she was the general secretary of the World Wide Fund for Nature in Spain (WWF/Adena).
 During this period, Tormo came to notice environmental awareness in Spain, working to conserve the natural environment especially in areas of such as biodiversity and conserving ecosystems.
 She was a representative of the association in the International Union for Conservation of Nature, the Committee for Latin America of the World Wide Fund for Nature, the General Assembly of the World Fund for Conservation of Nature and Spain's National Environment Council.
 She was a member of the European Consultative Forum on the Environment from 1992 to 1995 and its vice-chair between 1992 and 1994.
 Tormo was elected to the position of vice-president of the European Union Environment Advisory Council in either 1993 or 1994 and retained the role until 1996.